shanedirksen/evaluation/README.md

 ---
 ## Info

-Name:
+Name: Shane Dirksen

-Email:
+Email: srdirksen@cpp.edu

-Project you are applying for:
+Project you are applying for: Currently, I am open to any of the projects.
+However, I am especially interested in BroncoEmber and CubeSats.

 ---